Diversity & Inclusion

-Our markets and products are diverse – and so are our people.
-Diversity describes the variety of individual differences, that make Henkel unique – visible differences (e.g. gender) as well as non-visible ones (experience, values and mindsets, education, sexual orientation, cultural and religious backgrounds).
-If individual differences complement each other well within a team and if every single employee is appreciated, real inclusion can be achieved.
-At Henkel, we take a holistic approach regarding diversity & inclusion and foster a corporate culture, which embraces the inclusion and appreciation of these individual differences.
-A special focus is on the dimensions of gender, generations and culture.
+Our markets and products are diverse, and so are our people.
+Diversity describes the individual differences that make Henkel unique – visible differences like gender and invisible differences like experience, values, education, sexual orientation, origin or religious background.
+If individual differences complement each other well within a team and if every employee is appreciated, real inclusion can be achieved.
+Henkel wants to create an inclusive working environment in which every employee is valued and individual performance is recognized.
+At Henkel, we take a holistic approach to diversity & inclusion, and foster a corporate culture that embraces the inclusion and appreciation of individual differences.
+A special focus lies upon the among others on the dimensions of gender, cultures and mindset.

 - Our goal is to continually increase the share of female representation at all levels of the organization.
 Worldwide, women make up about 36 percent of our workforce.